Vodafone may have to sell $1 billion Bharti stake under India licence rules

-NEW DELHI Vodafone Group Plc may be forced to sell its 4.4 percent stake in India's top telecom services provider Bharti Airtel Ltd - worth about $1 billion (654.6 million pounds) - after rules published on Friday outlawed crossholdings in rival telecom companies.
+NEW DELHI Vodafone Group Plc (VOD.L) may be forced to sell its 4.4 percent stake in India's top telecom services provider Bharti Airtel Ltd (BRTI.NS) - worth about $1 billion - after rules published on Friday outlawed crossholdings in rival telecom companies.

 Under the rules, no carrier can own a direct or indirect equity stake in another operating in the same of any of India's 22 telecom service areas.
 Bharti and Vodafone provide services in all of them.